Visit by Pope Francis to the Philippines: Crowd control

 The Department of Public Works and Highways utilized at least 23,000 concrete barriers along the route the pope took around Metro Manila to restrain the crowd from blocking the pope's motorcade.
 Each barrier measures about 1.25 meters high, some being borrowed from the North and South Luzon Expressways.
 During John Paul II's visit devotees had rushed into the streets slowing down or stopping the pope's motorcade, which the concrete barriers were meant to forestall.

 A uniformed human barricade of 11,000 barangay officials and 5,000 parishioners from Manila secured Pope Francis, and 5,000 students from the University of Santo Tomas volunteered as a human barricade during the pope's visit to the university.

 Theme song

-Filipina singer Jamie Rivera sang "We Are All God's Children", the official theme song for the Papal visit.
+Filipina singer Jamie Rivera sang "We Are All God's Children", the official theme song for the Papal visit, with lyrics penned by Rivera herself, and music composed and arranged by Noel Espenida.
 The song's theme is about "humility" and "solidarity with the poor and mercy to the weak".
 A music video was made available on YouTube.